critical-links/c3-apps-starter/TUTORIAL.md

 ### Bundle App

-before push our bundle c3app to c3 device we must bundle it in a standalone file `.c3app`
+Before pushing our bundle c3app to a C3 Micro-Cloud device we must bundle it in a standalone file `.c3app`

-in `c3-apps-starter` repo root path launch `./bundleApp.sh` script, to bundle c3App in a standalone c3app passing the c3app id ex `wordpress-tutorial`
+In `c3-apps-starter` repo root path launch the `./bundleApp.sh` script.
+To bundle c3App in a standalone c3app you need to provice the c3 app id as an argument, ex `wordpress-tutorial`

 ```shell
 # bundle c3app